Patient Rights and Responsibilities

 - Receive a list, in writing, of physicians who have financial interest or ownership in the center.

-- Giving the health care provider accurate information about present complaints, past illnesses, hospitalizations, medications, and any other information about his or her health.
+- Giving the health care provider accurate information about present complaints, past illnesses, hospitalizations, medications, over the counter products, dietary supplements, allergies, sensitivities, and, any other information about his or her health.

 - Reporting unexpected changes in his or her condition to the health care provider.